Chapter 5: Quantum Gates

 In the previous chapter you met the qubit - a quantum system whose state is a vector in a two-dimensional complex vector space.
 A qubit sitting in a fixed state is not very useful; the power of quantum computing comes from transforming qubits.
 The quantum analogue of a classical logic gate is called a quantum gate, and it is the fundamental building block of every quantum algorithm.

 This chapter is your reference guide to the most important single-qubit gates.
 We will meet each gate three ways: as a matrix, as an operation on basis states, and as a rotation on the Bloch sphere.
-By the end, you will be able to read and write quantum circuits fluently.
+By the end, you will be able to read and write quantum circuits fluently, and you will understand why certain gate combinations unlock the full power of quantum computation.

 Prerequisites.
 You should be comfortable with qubit state vectors $|\psi\rangle = \alpha|0\rangle + \beta|1\rangle$ and the Bloch sphere picture from Chapter 4.
 Familiarity with 2x2 matrix multiplication will help, but we will review everything you need.